spiral/docs/http/annotated-routes.md

 }
 ```

-> Route middleware, prefix and domain core will be added automatically.
+> Route middleware, prefix, and domain core will be added automatically.

 ## Route Cache
-By default all the annotated routes cached when `DEBUG` is off.
-To turn on/off route cache separately from `DEBUG` env variable
+By default, all the annotated routes cached when `DEBUG` is off.
+To turn on/off route-cache separately from `DEBUG` env variable
 set the `ROUTE_CACHE` env variable:

 ```dotenv